Fulphila; Neulasta; Neulasta Onpro

 - It is used in patients who have been exposed to certain doses of radiation.

-- If your child weighs less than 99 pounds (45 kilograms), talk with your child’s doctor.
+- If you weigh less than 99 pounds (45 kilograms), talk with your doctor.

 This drug may interact with other drugs or health problems.

-- Do not give this drug to your child within 14 days before or on the same day that your child gets chemo.
-Talk with the doctor.
+- Do not get this drug within 14 days before or on the same day that you get chemo.
+Talk with your doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.